mmlacak/crochess/docs/source/libcc/ccpath.rst

 from a list, if an alternative list was started with immediate :c:member:`alt`.
 If an alternative list was started with :c:member:`fork`, then node from an alternative list is concatenated to starting node.

-Backtracking is also similar for substitute paths, except check for parent node is :c:expr:`current->back__w->sub == current`.
-Once found, side-effect of the last step in starting node is overridden by a side-effect from a node in a substitute list.

 Root node can be found by backtracking until :c:member:`back__w` is :c:data:`NULL`.